Library Research Guide

 Thanks to an endowment specifically for marketing-related resources, the library has quite a large collection of books on general and specific marketing topics.
 Books can provide a good starting point for your research as they often give you an overview of the topic, explain the background or context for the issues, clarify key concepts, and identify important people or companies involved to investigate further.

 The most efficient way to find books on your topic is to use the Library Catalogue: Novanet.
-Request books through the Library to Go pick-up service, or place a hold through the Novanet catalogue.
 Marketing books in the library are generally located on the 2nd floor book stacks with call numbers starting at HF 5400...
 Others may be found elsewhere depending on format, (e.g. Reference books on the main floor), or with related subjects.
-In Fall 2020, because of COVID-19 restrictions, the stacks are closed to browsing.
-If you cannot find the marketing books you need through the catalogue, please contact your subject librarian for help.

 LIBRARY CATALOGUE SEARCH TIPS:

 Select "Novanet Advanced Search" from the library homepage.
-Change the search scope from "Everything" to "Novanet Catalogue".
+To search for books, change the search scope from "Everything" to "Novanet Catalogue".
 Your results will include books from other libraries in the Novanet consortium.
 You can limit the results to just Mount Allison books or request books from the other member libraries.
 Searching "Everything" will retrieve book chapters, articles, and many more types of sources.

 One way to start a search is with keywords, combining different concepts with "AND" to narrow the search: